Be a Part of Something That Lets You Grow

 Bachelor of Science in Sustainable Plant and Soil Systems

 The Sustainable Plant and Soil Systems major offers concentrations in Environmental Horticulture, Sustainable Agriculture, and Turfgrass Science.
 Our program focuses on the science and practices associated with sustainable plant production and use within managed systems.
 If you're someone who loves plants, wants to learn about plant development, production, and management, and has an interest in reducing environmental impacts on our planet, this is the major for you.
 Across all concentrations, students benefit from enhanced interaction with faculty through small classes and personalized advising and have the opportunity to gain real-world experience through internships and research.

 The Plant Science program in the Ratcliffe Hicks School of Agriculture is offered by our department.
 Plant Science majors can choose from three concentrations; Ornamental Horticulture, Turfgrass Management, and Sustainable Crop Production.
 Our concentrations offer students the opportunity to gain a hands-on experience and design a unique educational experience.
 We offer a diverse curriculum covering many aspects of plant science, including course work in turfgrass management, soil science, garden center management, pest control, vegetable production, and more.
 Our students have the opportunity to gain practical experience and engage in career networking through internships.

 Student Clubs & Organizations

-Our Scholarships page has a list of organizations and foundations that offer scholarships to students majoring in our programs.
-The College of Agriculture, Health and Natural Resources also offers over $800,000 annually in scholarship awards to students in CAHNR and the Ratcliffe Hicks School of Agriculture.
-Click below to learn more.
+The College of Agriculture, Health and Natural Resources offers over $800,000 annually in scholarship awards to students in CAHNR and the Ratcliffe Hicks School of Agriculture.
+View our Scholarships page to see a list of outside organizations and foundations that offer scholarships to students majoring in our programs.